-11.2.7.
+13.2.7.
 Optional Join

-The optional join hint indicates to the optimizer that a join clause should be omitted if none of its columns are used in either user criteria or output columns in the result.
+The optional join hint indicates to the optimizer that a joined table should be omitted if none of its columns are used by the output of the user query or in a meaningful way to construct the results of the user query.
 This hint is typically only used in view layers containing multi-source joins.

 The optional join hint is applied as a comment on a join clause.
+It can be applied in both ANSI and non-ANSI joins.
+With non-ANSI joins an entire joined table may be marked as optional.

-Example 11.2.
+Example 13.2.
 Example Optional Join Hint

-select a.column1, b.column2 from a inner join /+ optional / b on a.key = b.key select a.column1 from a
+select a.column1, b.column2 from a, /+ optional / b WHERE a.key = b.key select a.column1 from a select a.column1, b.column2, c.column3 from /+ optional / (a inner join b ON a.key = b.key) INNER JOIN c ON a.key = c.key

-Suppose that the preceding example defined a view layer X. If X is queried in such a way as to not need b.column2, then the optional join hint will cause b to be omitted from the query plan.
+Suppose this example defines a view layer X. If X is queried in such a way as to not need b.column2, then the optional join hint will cause b to be omitted from the query plan.
 The result would be the same as if X were defined as: